meteorlxy/vssue/packages/docs/src/README.md

 - title: Comments
   details: Enable comments support for static pages, based on the issue system of code hosting services.
 - title: Multi-platform
-  details: Support multiple code hosting services, including GitHub, GitLab, Bitbucket and Gitee.
+  details: Support multiple code hosting services, including GitHub, GitLab, Bitbucket, Gitee and Gitea.
 - title: Use Vue
   details: Use Vssue as a Vue plugin, and can be integrated in your Vue App easily.
 footer: MIT Licensed | Vssue